-A decade ago, it was estimated that only one third of employees could name their strengths, whereas today, 56% of employees can list their top five strengths.
-Playing to these strengths and doing what they do best has made them flourish, and 78% of employees report feeling more engaged and appreciated in their job role.
+A decade ago, it was estimated that only one-third of employees could name their strengths, whereas today, 56% of employees can list their top five strengths.
+Playing to these strengths and doing what they do best has made them flourish, and 78% of employees report feeling more engaged and appreciated in their job roles.

 For many managers, improving employee engagement and giving them a sense of purpose and wellbeing can seem like an impossible task, when really, all that’s needed is to change the discussion they’re having with employees, and with themselves.

 Most managers tell employees they’re doing okay, highlight where there’s room for improvement, or even give no feedback at all.
 This is despite the findings from Gallup research, that employees who feel ignored by their managers are more likely to be disengaged at work, and the link between focusing on weaknesses and reduced employee performance as shown in other data from sources like CEB.

 But we can’t point the finger of blame solely at managers for focusing on weaknesses.

 The fact is, our brains are inherently wired to look for weaknesses rather than strengths.
 Research has shown that we spend as much as 80% of our time focusing on weaknesses and only 20% looking at strengths.
 Add to this the fact that managers aren’t necessarily trained to have strength-based conversations and you’ll see why the strengths versus weaknesses issue do not really get addressed.

 So what can managers do to change the conversation they’re having with employees?